-Betacarotene belongs to a group of yellow and red plant compounds with a coloring effect.
-Betacarotene is the substance that provides carrots, among others, with their orange color.
-Betacarotene is also a pro-vitamin that gets converted into vitamin A in the amounts needed by the body.
-In some parts of the world, betacarotene is the major source of vitamin A. Vitamin A also contributes to normal cell division and it is necessary for normal functioning of the immune system
+Beta-carotene belongs to a group of yellow and red plant compounds with a coloring effect.
+Beta-carotene is what gives carrots (and other fruits and vegetables) an orange color.
+Beta-carotene is also a precursor of retinol (vitamin A) and is converted into vitamin A by the body in the amount it needs.
+In some parts of the world, beta-carotene is the major source of vitamin A. Vitamin A also contributes to normal cell division and is necessary for normal functioning of the immune system

-Betacarotene is a good vegetable source of vitamin A. Betacarotene is fat-soluble and is therefore absorbed more readily when ingested with some kind of fat.
-When betacarotene gets converted into vitamin A it contributes to maintaining normal skin and mucous membranes.
-It is of importance for normal cell division and immune function.
-Moreover, it helps to maintain normal vision.
+Beta-carotene is a good vegetable source of vitamin A. Beta-carotene is lipid-soluble and is therefore absorbed more readily when ingested with some kind of fat.
+When beta-carotene is converted into vitamin A it contributes to the maintenance of normal skin and mucous membranes.
+It is of importance to normal cell division and immune function.
+Moreover, it helps maintain normal vision.

-Ingestion of food and dietary supplements with large quantities (30 mg or more) of betacarotene may provide the skin with a harmless yellowish color that some people find attractive.
-The color is a result of betacarotene accumulating in the subcutaneous tissue (hypodermis), mainly on the hands and feet.
+Ingestion of food and dietary supplements with large quantities (30 mg or more) of beta-carotene may provide the skin with a harmless yellowish color that some people find attractive.
+The color is a result of beta-carotene accumulating in the subcutaneous tissue (hypodermis).
 This color vanishes as soon as the intake of betacarotene is reduced.

 Betacarotene and smokers

-There is no evidence suggesting that betacarotene supplements are harmful for non-smokers.
+There is no evidence to suggest that beta-carotene supplements are harmful for non-smokers.

-In addition, there is no reason to fear getting too much vitamin A from betacarotene, as the body stops converting it once its stores are saturated.
+In addition, there is no reason to worry about getting too much vitamin A from beta-carotene, as the body stops converting it once its stores are saturated.

 - green vegetables